IvanBongiorni/GAN-RNN_Timeseries-imputation/how_it_works.md

 This function is composed by a *regression component* ![\mathcal{L}^r](https://latex.codecogs.com/gif.latex?\mathcal{L}^r), calculated as above as Mean Absolute Error (MAE), and a *classification*, or *adversarial component* ![\mathcal{L}^c](https://latex.codecogs.com/gif.latex?\mathcal{L}^c), calculated as Binary Cross-Entropy (BCE).
 Since the magnitude of the BCE loss exceeds its regressive counterpart, a weight hyperparameter ![\lambda](https://latex.codecogs.com/gif.latex?\lambda) is used to shrink its impact.

-## 4. Training

-After running data pre-processing pipeline through `main_processing.py`, every Training, Validation and Test observation is stored on hard disk as a separate file.
-During training, to be launched from `main_train.py`, the script from `train.py` takes a trend and processes it, turning into a 3D matrix as explained above, and applying an artificial deterioration to the input batch.

-This artificial deterioration is applied randomly from `deterioration.py`, and consists of inserting missing values into the input batch.
-Their generation is explained in more detail in  After a given share of datapoints in the trend have been turned `NaN`'s, a **placeholder value** is added in their place.
-The choice of the placeholder value in relation with the choice of activation function is extremely important: the placeholder must tell the network where the data to be impute are, and therefore must be locate outside the meaningful range of my dataset.
-Since web traffic cannot possibly be lower than zero, I had to chose a placeholder values that was outiside the `[0, infinite]` range, and pair it with an activation function that is able to react to that peculiar value.
-Clearly, classical ReLU is not feasible, since any negative number passing through it will be flattened to zero.
-I then chose **ELU** activation, together with a placeholder of `-0.1`.
-In that way, a neural network is able to recognize what are the values to be substituted (imputed) during training.